PurpleGuitar/python-kickstart-project/readme.md

 `tests/` folder.
 It is already set up as a importable module for automatic test discovery.

-# VSCode
+# VS Code

-VSCode has been configured for several actions:
+VS Code has been configured for several actions:

 -   Run and debug `main.py` with and without tracing.
 -   Discover, run, and debug your unit tests in the "Testing" view.
--   To create or update the virtual environment for VSCode, use `make .venv`.
+-   To create or update the virtual environment for VS Code, use `make .venv`.

 # Building